PouceHeure/blog/content/projects/project_visual-control.md

 {{< refer href="/projects/project_dwa-optimisation/" project="Optimization of The Dynamic Window Approach (DWA)">}}

 The Visual Servoing framework can be integrated into a classical Dynamic Window Approach (DWA) by modifying the objective function.
-Rather than relying solely on geometric terms like heading angle or distance to a local goal, we use the **Visual Servoing error** as part of the scoring function.
+Rather than relying solely on geometric terms like heading angle or distance to a local goal, the **Visual Servoing error** is incorporated as part of the scoring function.

 ### Goal Function